America's Game: The Super Bowl Champions: Airing

 For its initial airings the show was divided into two waves, with the first series being a weekly series counting down the top 20 winning teams, as selected by a 53-person panel of "Blue Ribbon" experts on the NFL.
 The first 18 episodes aired on NFL Network beginning in November 2006 and the final two programs on CBS the day before Super Bowl XLI in February 2007.

 The remaining 20 champions' episodes aired during the NFL's off-season, February through April, before the 2007 season began.
 The first episode of the remaining 20 champions aired on Thursday, February 8, 2007.

 The show began its run with a one-hour "preview special" at 8:30 p.m.
 Eastern time on November 17, 2006, followed by the first of the countdown shows the following week.
 The "official" premiere episode aired on November 24, the day after the first live regular season game telecast on NFL Network.

 After some speculation on the future of the series, the 2006 Indianapolis Colts, winners of Super Bowl XLI had their episode air on September 5, 2007, one night before the season opener.
-The 2007 New York Giants also received an episode, signaling that the series would be annually renewed at the beginning of the next NFL season; the most recent episode, covering the 2020 Tampa Bay Buccaneers, will debut on September 8, 2021.
+The 2007 New York Giants also received an episode, signaling that the series would be annually renewed at the beginning of the next NFL season; annual releases have come every year since.